The center of the city — festivals, music, murals, food, drinks, art, museums, parks & friends ...

 Sample flavors of the Mediterranean at Goodie's.
 This quaint grill serves up tasty hummus and pita, gyros, chawirma and even burgers.

 Home of the best live music, pub food and beer, Shifty's Bar & Grill is a must-see spot while visiting Eastwood.
-Oh, and the wings — voted the best in the city and even featured in the documentary The Great Chicken Wing Hunt (no big deal), be sure to try the Frankenstein Wings and F-Bombs, but only if you're in the mood to not feel your lips for a full day.
+Oh, and the wings — voted the best in the city and even featured in the documentary The Great Chicken Wing Hunt (no big deal), be sure to try the Frankenstein Wings and F-Bombs, but only if you're in the mood to not taste anything else for the next day or so.

 Walk through the rich interior of Dalton's American Decorative Arts and you'll find a beautiful collection of mission oak furniture, arts and crafts furnishings and decorative accessories.
 Housing a unique collection of Gustav Stickley, L&JG Stickley, Roycroft, Limbert and other famous producers, this shop is a great place to check out the finest examples of the American arts and crafts movement.